yangtheman/ruby_quizzes/README.md

-# Version 1 answers to ruby quizzes (no refactoring)
+# Version 1 (have not been refactored) answers to ruby quizzes

 ## There are no tests at this time